UK's Sunak says public finances are on unsustainable path | Business

 UK's Sunak says public finances are on unsustainable path

-British finance minister Rishi Sunak said on Thursday that the path for the public finances set out by official forecasters on Wednesday was not a sustainable one, the closest he has come to acknowledging that taxes will need to rise.
-"The forecasts that were set out yesterday show us on a path where that (borrowing and debt) continues to be at a very elevated level, so that's not a sustainable position," Sunak told the BBC.
+British finance minister Rishi Sunak said on Thursday that record public borrowing is not forecast to fall fast enough to be sustainable, the closest he has come to acknowledging that taxes will need to rise once the coronavirus pandemic is over. "(There are) record peacetime highs in borrowing and debt, and the forecasts that were set out yesterday show us on a path where that continues to be at a very elevated level, so that's not a sustainable position," Sunak told the BBC.

 Sunak declined to commit specifically to tax rises, saying any decision would need to wait for his annual budget statement due early next year.
-Previously he has said that hard choices would need to be made on the public finances after the pandemic.
+Previously he has said that hard choices would need to be made on the public finances after the pandemic, which has killed more than 55,000 people in Britain and led to the biggest collapse in economic activity in more than 300 years.

 - READ MORE ON: